rust-lang-ru/book/rustbook-ru/nostarch/chapter20.md

-Associated types might seem like a similar concept to generics, in that the latter allow us to define a function without specifying what types it can handle.
+Associated types might seem like a similar concept to generics, in that the latter allow us to define a function without specifying what types it can владение.
 To examine the difference between the two concepts, we’ll look at an implementation of the `Iterator` trait on a type named `Counter` that specifies the `Item` type is `u32`: